-The Governance and Nominating Committee currently consists of three directors, Ronald Andrews, Peter Bojtos, and Carolina Ordonez, all of whom are at arm's length to the Company.
+The Governance & Nominating Committee currently consists of three (3) directors, Ronald Andrews, Peter Bojtos, and Carolina Ordonez, all of whom are at arm's length to the Company.

-The charter of the Governance and Nominating Committee is available at the Company's website at www.avino.com.
+The charter of the Governance & Nominating Committee is available on the Company's website at www.avino.com.